The snack foods of the future will combine flavour and health

 In conclusion, snacks manufacturers need to take into account both the health-giving aspects of their products and the fact that they must offer a pleasant sensory experience.
 The search for pleasure through food is so great that Europe is now witnessing a more than curious phenomenon.
-The fact is that, while the sales of healthy snacks increase, so do the sales of premium products little related to health, such as chocolates and some types of pâté.
+The fact is that, while the sales of healthy snacks increase online, so do the sales of premium products little related to health, such as chocolates and some types of pâté.
 Total success is reserved for those healthy products that offer the same sensory experience as the so-called “sin foods”, such as chocolate itself.

 In Sensory Value we can help you find out how the consumers value your products in this respect.